kristjands/nepremicnine_notifier/README.md

 ## Configuration
 The configuration is simple json file, the parameters you need to edit are:
+- `parser_type`: this will be used to seperate different parser types (`requests` - fetch requests via request library, `selenium` - mock browser and parse data from there, `json` - parse data from fetched json).
+Defaults to `requests`.
 - `key`: this will be used to seperate different queries to nepremicnine (and other sites in the future)
 - `default_url`: root url of the page (for instance: "https://www.nepremicnine.net")
 - `page_url`: link of the page you want to scrape, on nepremicnine.net thatis all filters used for search